ramm777/mcp_server_and_client_with_custom_functions/README.md

 - Works with MCP Client Tools

 # Credits
+## Credits

-This setup is based on the solution described in "Running N8N with MCP Servers: The Poorly Documented SSL Certificate Challenge" and adapted for WSL/Windows environments.
+This setup is based on the solution described in ["Running N8N with MCP Servers: The Poorly Documented SSL Certificate Challenge"](https://medium.com/@gilad437/running-n8n-with-mcp-servers-the-poorly-documented-ssl-certificate-challenge-f0aa7961a3b0) and adapted for WSL/Windows environments from the MacOS.